Carpet cleaner making a difference

 Plugging the carpet cleaner

-3. Remove the clear lid and take the 10L water bucket to give it a thorough cleaning before use.
+3. Remove the clear lid and take out the 10L water bucket to give it a thorough cleaning before use.
 You will then need to fill it with your chosen carpet cleaning solution and water before pouring into the clean water section of the machine.

 Connecting hoses onto the Karcher carpet cleaner

-5. When you begin to use the cleaner, you will notice that there is a trigger underneath the handle - hold this down as you gently move the wand across the floor.
+5. When you begin to use the cleaner, you will notice that there is a trigger underneath the handle.
+Hold this down as you gently move the wand across the floor.

 6. Work in straight lines across the carpet, spraying the carpet with the solution.
 Don’t forget to release the trigger to pause the outflowing of solution whilst you use the vacuuming function to remove the dirty water.